miki-saarna/restaurant-reservation-application/README.md

 The backend API is currently running here: [restaurant-reservation-application-server.vercel.app](restaurant-reservation-application-server.vercel.app)

-Both the client and server are hosted on [Vercel](https://vercel.com/) with the SQL Database hosted by [ElephantSQL](https://www.elephantsql.com/)
+Both the client and server are hosted on [Vercel](https://vercel.com/) with the SQL Databases hosted by [ElephantSQL](https://www.elephantsql.com/)

 ## Description